oracle-livelabs/adb/shared/adb-application-migration/lab1/adb-application-migration.md

 - You are logged in as the `ADMIN` user or `EXECUTE` privilege on `DBMS_CLOUD_MIGRATION`.

-## Task 1: Connect with SQL Worksheet
+## Task 1: Connect to Your ADB Instance

 To complete the subsequent tasks you need to use SQL Worksheet.